iskolbin/imgpack/README.md

 Quick start
 -----------

 To build you will need `C99` compiler and optionally `Make`.
-All dependencies are packed in the repo, so just clone or download zip the repo and do:
+All dependencies are packed in the repo, so just clone the repo and do:

 ```
 make all